 In the planning step, various meaningful activities were introduced that included brainstorming, discussion and reading associated material.
 In the joint constructing step, the students started writing the introduction/body/conclusion of the specific essay with the lecturer's support.
 This step involved brainstorming, drafting, and revising.
-Information and ideas contributed by the students were written on the white board.
-Students were engaged in individual, pair and group work for this process.
+Information and ideas contributed by the students were written on the

+Process.
 For step five, independent constructing, students would compose their own essays on a related topic.
 If class time was over, students would continue writing their essays at home.
 For the revising step the essay would then be brought back to class and WCF would be given by a peer.
 The second drafts would be written and WCF would then be given by a peer, checked individually or collaboratively.
 This process was made random in order to try each one.
 For example, self, peer, collaborative and lecturer correction and/or feedback were given for the first and second drafts of a specific essay.
-In addition to this, direct WCF, indirect WCF and codedWCFwere also dealt with throughout this process (see Feedback and correction section for details).
+In addition to this, direct WCF, indirect WCF and coded WCF were also dealt with throughout this process (see Feedback and correction section for details).